ICB-DCM/Extrinsic-apoptosis-Conversion-reaction-model/README.md

 ### Setup

-You can either clone the Extrinsic-apoptosis-Conversion-reaction-model repository via git clone git@github.com:ICB-DCM/Extrinsic-apoptosis-Conversion-reaction-model.git, or download the repository.
+You can either clone the Extrinsic-apoptosis-Conversion-reaction-model repository via ``git clone git@github.com:ICB-DCM/Extrinsic-apoptosis-Conversion-reaction-model.git``, or download the repository.

 Add all required toolboxes to your MATLAB search path:
 ```shell